Step two: Applying for university (Higher Education)

 - Discuss the possible course options with your career’s adviser, subject teachers/ lecturers, support staff and parents.
 Try and think about what you are passionate about learning, career goals you may have and what qualifications you will need to achieve this

-- Every Higher Education provider should have a designated Disability Support Office (DSO) who can provide additional support.
-Contact them in advance to any open days and ask them any questions you may have on how the university can support you.
+- Every university should have a designated Disability Support Office (DSO) who can provide additional support.
+Contact them in advance of any open days and ask them any questions you may have on how the university can support you.
 This can vary from arranging individual visits, accessibility information on accommodation, learning facilities or any other general inquiries you may have

 Applying to university can be a daunting process as there is lots to consider; following these tips will hopefully provide some clarity and reassurance.
 The top tips above tend to work in unison; for example, the course you want to do may only be available at a specific university which could influence your decision on attending a campus or city-based university.
 It is important to remember that these decisions are faced by all students and if you are not sure on what decision to make, feel free to reach out to the Student Support Service for additional support.